Cell C: History

-Rebranding and marketing

-On 15 August 2024, Cell C unveiled a refreshed brand identity, including a new logo, audio mnemonic, and slogan: “Nothing should stop you — Switch to See, Cell C”.
+On 15 August 2024, Cell C unveiled a refreshed brand identity, including a new logo, audio mnemonic, and slogan.
 CEO Jorge Mendes, who joined in mid-2023, emphasised that the rebrand was part of a broader turnaround strategy to rejuvenate culture and market presence.

+In February 2025, analysts noted an improved customer experience, and Cell C signal being available wherever MTN and Vodacom have coverage.

+In July 2025, Cell C's largest shareholder, Blue Label Telecoms, acknowledged that the asset-light approach, piggybacking on Vodacom and MTN networks, was driving a successful turnaround.

+Operations

+As of 2026, Cell C is South Africa's fourth-largest mobile service provider by customer base.
+That year, the company reported having a total of 8.8 million subscribers.

 Sponsorships

-Cell C continues to support sporting and entertainment initiatives, including sponsorships of: